polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/forkless-upgrade/scheduled-upgrade.md

 In the previous section, the Scheduler pallet was configured with the `Root` origin as its [`ScheduleOrigin`](https://substrate.dev/rustdocs/latest/pallet_scheduler/trait.Config.html#associatedtype.ScheduleOrigin), which means that the `sudo` function (_not_ `sudo_unchecked_weight`) can be used to invoke the `schedule` function.
-Use this link to open the Polkadot JS Apps UI's Sudo tab: https://polkadot.js.org/apps/#/sudo?rpc=ws://127.0.0.1:9944 (If this site is already open, you may need a refresh for the Extrinsics of the Scheduler pallet to show).
-Wait until all the other fields have been filled in before providing the `when` parameter.
-Leave the `maybe_periodic` parameter empty and the `priority` parameter at its default value of `0`.
-Select the System pallet's `set_code` function as the `call` parameter and provide the Wasm binary as before.
-Leave the "with weight override" option deactivated.
+To upgrade the runtime:

+- Use [this link](https://polkadot.js.org/apps/#/sudo?rpc=ws://127.0.0.1:9944) to open the Polkadot JS Apps UI's Sudo tab.
+Refresh your browser if you have it already running to make sure that the
+Extrinsics for the Scheduler pallet show.
+- Wait until all the other fields have been filled in before providing the `when` parameter.
+- Leave the `maybe_periodic` parameter
+empty and the `priority` parameter at its default value of `0`.
+- Select the System pallet's
+`set_code` function as the `call` parameter and provide the Wasm binary as before.
+- Leave the
+"with weight override" option deactivated.

 Once all the other fields have been filled in, use a block number about 10 blocks (1 minute) in the future to fill in the `when` parameter and quickly submit the transaction.